RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 When you create a library (public or internal to your large company) by definition your class are closed : the user can't (easily) change their content.
 So you need to think about it and leave some extension hook so your user can customize your library.
 In other situation forget about it :)

 ## LSP
-LSP stands for "Liskov substitution principle", its usual explanation is "an object can be replaced by any instance of its subtype without altering the corectness of the program".
+LSP stands for "Liskov substitution principle", its usual explanation is "an object can be replaced by any instance of its subtype without altering the correctness  of the program".
 This means that, from the example from before, we could use FooDivideBy2 or Foo everytime we need an IFoo and the program would still be correct.
 What I understand is that when you use an interface you shouldn't worry about the implementation that will be used.

 This principle is really nice and going against it adds "leaky abstraction".
 This is the case for the IQueryable interface in .NET : when you use it you have to know the implementation your are using because they don't all behave the same.